Quantum manipulation of a two-level mechanical system: Introduction

 The study of mechanical systems in the quantum regime has seen tremendous advancements in the last decades \cite{MarquardtReview}.
 Improved design and quality of optical cavities \cite{Papp2014,Wu2020,Lai2014}, microwave resonators \cite{Reagor2013,Kudra2020}, and mechanical oscillators \cite{Tsaturyan2014,SN2014,Yu2014,Tsaturyan2017,MacCabe2019} have facilitated studies of radiation pressure effects in highly coherent regimes.
-These include mechanical ground state cooling \cite{verhagen2012quantum,Cooling1,Cooling2,AmCooling1,Cooling3,Cooling6}, ultra precise sensing \cite{zobenica2017integrated,Teufel2009,Sensing1,Sensing2,ExpNumb6}, generation of squeezed light and mechanical states \cite{SqLight1,SqLight2,SqLight3,Wollman2015,Sillanpaa2017}, back action cancellation \cite{QB-EvasionNBI,QB-Evasion2,rossi2018measurement}, and detection of gravitational waves \cite{Abbott2016,VirgoGrav}.
+These include mechanical ground state cooling \cite{verhagen2012quantum,Cooling1,Cooling2,AmCooling1,Cooling3,Cooling6}, ultra precise sensing \cite{zobenica2017integrated,Teufel2009,Sensing1,Sensing2,ExpNumb6}, generation of non-classical light and mechanical states \cite{SqLight1,SqLight2,SqLight3,Wollman2015,Sillanpaa2017,Paternostro2011,Vanner2013,Coelho2016,Milburn2016,kanarinaish2021nongaussian,Clarke_2018}, back action cancellation \cite{QB-EvasionNBI,QB-Evasion2,rossi2018measurement}, and detection of gravitational waves \cite{Abbott2016,VirgoGrav}.
 The vast majority of these achievements works in a linearized optomechanical regime, where phonons are coupled to photons through bilinear coupling terms, so-called Gaussian interactions.
-Despite these successes, non-Gaussian interactions are required to extend the range of opto- and electromechanical applications to quantum information processing \cite{Braunstein2005}.
-While limitations posed by the mass of mechanical oscillators make studies of such effects challenging, recent experimental advances on quadratically coupled devices \cite{Marquardt2008Nature,Viennot2018,ma2020nonclassical,Sletten2019} sparked interest in nonlinear optomechanical systems.
-However, multi-mode interactions make non-Gaussian interactions difficult to exploit \cite{YanbeiChen,Yanay}, and render the realization of theoretical proposals \cite{Nunnenkamp2010,Hauer2018,MarquardtFollow,MarquardtPRL,AtPhon,pistolesi2020proposal} highly challenging.
+Despite these successes, non-Gaussian interactions are required to extend the range of opto- and electromechanical applications to the generation of non-classical states with negative Wigner functions \cite{Braunstein2005}.
+Some proposals achieve this goal by post-selecting measurement results \cite{Paternostro2011,Milburn2016,kanarinaish2021nongaussian}, but for several application it is desirable to have a deterministic protocol.